Run an update on a Delta Live Tables pipeline

 Click Select tables for refresh.
 The Select tables for refresh dialog appears.

-If you do not see the Select tables for refresh button, make sure the Pipeline details page displays the latest update, and the update is complete.
-If a DAG is not displayed for the latest update, for example, because the update failed, the Select tables for refresh button is not displayed.
+If you do not see the Select tables for refresh button, confirm that the Pipeline details page displays the latest update and that the update is complete.
+If a DAG is not shown for the latest update, for example, because the update failed, the Select tables for refresh button is not displayed.

-To select the tables to refresh, click on each table.
+To select the tables to refresh, click each table.
 The selected tables are highlighted and labeled.
-To remove a table from the update, click on the table again.
+To remove a table from the update, click the table again.

 Click Refresh selection.